Red Rum

-Red Rum (3 May 1965 - 18 October 1995) was an Irish champion Thoroughbred steeplechaser.
-He achieved an unmatched historic treble when he won the Grand National in 1973, 1974 and 1977, and also came second in the two intervening years, 1975 and 1976.
+Red Rum (3 May 1965 - 18 October 1995) was an Irish-bred champion Thoroughbred steeplechaser racehorse.
+He achieved an unmatched historic treble when he won the Grand National in 1973, 1974 and 1977, and came second in the two intervening years, 1975 and 1976.
 The Grand National is a notoriously difficult race that has been described as "the ultimate test of a horse’s courage".
 He was also renowned for his jumping ability, having not fallen in 100 races.

 The 1973 race in which Red Rum secured his comeback victory from 30 lengths behind is often considered one of the greatest Grand Nationals in history.
 In a 2002 UK poll, Red Rum's historic third triumph in the Grand National was voted the 24th greatest sporting moment of all time.

 Early life

 Red Rum was bred at Rossenarra stud in Kells, County Kilkenny, Ireland, by Martyn McEnery.
 His sire was Quorum (1954–1971), and his dam Mared (1958–1976).
 Mared was a granddaughter of the broodmare Batika, whose other descendants have included the Irish 2000 Guineas winner Turtle Island.
 McEnery gave Red Rum his name by taking the last three letters of the names of his dam and sire, respectively.
-Bred to win one-mile races, Red Rum won his National titles over the longest distance, four miles and four furlongs.
-He started his career in England running in low-value races as a sprinter and dead-heated in his first race, a five-furlong flat race at Aintree Racecourse.
+Bred to win one-mile races, Red Rum won his National titles over the longest distance, four miles and four furlongs.In 1967, he started his career in England running in low-value races as a sprinter and dead-heated in his first race, a five-furlong flat race at Aintree Racecourse.
 He ran another seven times as a two-year-old, winning over 7f at Warwick, and over the same distance at Doncaster in the first of his two races as a three-year-old.
 In his early career, he was twice ridden by Lester Piggott.
 The comedian Lee Mack, then a stable boy, had his first riding lesson on Red Rum.

 After moving between several training yards, he found his footing when Southport car dealer Ginger McCain bought him for client Noel le Mare and famously trained him on the sands at Southport, England.
 Galloping through sea water may have proved highly beneficial to Red Rum's hooves.
 McCain reportedly took Red Rum for a therapeutic swim in the sea off Southport before his first National appearances to help treat the horse's pedal osteitis, a debilitating, incurable bone disease in his hoof.
 McCain also won the Grand National in 2004 with Amberleigh House, 31 years after his first victory with Red Rum.